apache/druid/docs/development/extensions-core/kafka-supervisor-reference.md

 For more information, see [Data formats](../../ingestion/data-formats.md).
 You can also read [`thrift`](../extensions-contrib/thrift.md) formats using `parser`.

-## KafkaSupervisorTuningConfig
+## Supervisor tuning configuration

 The `tuningConfig` object is optional.
-If you don't specify the `tuningConfig` object, Druid uses the default configurations.
+If you don't specify the `tuningConfig` object, Druid uses the default configuration settings.

 |Property|Type|Description|Required|Default|
 |--------|----|-----------|--------|-------|